 Links to help you choose the right course for you

-- If you need help get free careers advice from the National Careers Service;
+- If you need help choosing a course, you can get free careers advice through the National Careers Service.

-- Look at the Prospects site to see what jobs you could do with different degree subjects.
+- The Prospects site has information on what jobs you could do with different degree subjects.

 Search for a course online